sven-n/MuMain/README.md

     All strings and char arrays have been changed to use wide characters.
     Strings coming from files and the network are handled as UTF-8.
   * 🔥 Replaced the network stack with MUnique.OpenMU.Network to make it easier to apply changes.
-I included a .NET 7 runtime for this and had to change some code to allow async networking.
+The main.exe hosts a .NET 8 runtime for this and allow for async networking.
   * 🔥 The network protocol has been adapted for Season 6 Episode 3 - there is probably still some work to do, but it connects to [OpenMU](https://github.com/MUnique/OpenMU) and is playable.